 - fresh chopped parsley for garnish, optional

-- Use a fork to pierce the skin of the potatoes.
+- Preheat oven to 425 degrees F. Use a fork to pierce the skin of the potatoes.
 Bake at 425° F directly on the oven rack until you can easily pierce them with a knife, approximately 45 minutes.

 - Allow potatoes to cool, cut in half, and scoop potato into a medium bowl.

-- Meanwhile, sauté onion in olive oil until browned and soft.
-Turn off heat and melt the butter into the onions.
+- Meanwhile, sauté onion in olive oil (1 tablespoon) until browned and soft.
+Turn off heat and melt the butter (1 tablespoon) into the onions.

-- Grease 6 cups of a muffin pan with olive oil.
+- Grease 6 cups of a muffin pan with the remaining 1 tablespoon olive oil.